 1. Stay social and build quality relationships

-Science is clear on this one: you can find and maintain happiness through developing quality relationships.
+Science is clear on out first tip on how to find happiness: you can improve well-being through developing quality relationships.
 We humans are a social species and need regular contact.
 In fact, loneliness is proven to decrease levels of happiness and recent studies show it can even be as harmful to mortality as smoking 15 cigarettes a day.
-But don’t start adding random people on Facebook just yet: simply having many different acquaintances doesn’t lead to a boost in happiness levels: it’s the quality of those relationships that's key.

-In a landmark 75-year, multigenerational study, Robert Waldinger measured happiness levels in people from Boston’s poorest neighborhoods.
-He found that the most joyful were those with high-quality social connections.
-Lonely people were less happy and, significantly, had poorer health.
-Having a relationship with a stable and consistently caring person made the difference.
-So, take time to nurture more meaningful relationships with the people you love while also eliminating toxic friendships.
+In a landmark 75-year, multigenerational study, Robert Waldinger measured happiness levels in people from Boston’s poorest neighbourhoods and found that the most joyful were those with high-quality social connections.
+Furthermore, lonely people were less happy and, significantly, had poorer health.

 Buddhist Thích Nhất Hạnh once wrote: “Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.”’
-In fact, studies have shown that smiling and other external expressions work as a continual feedback loop, helping to reinforce our internal emotions.
+Indeed, studies have shown that smiling and other external expressions work as a continual feedback loop, helping to reinforce our internal emotions.

 3. Find your 'flow'